 Examine the infl uences that the feature may exhibit on other highway conditions that, in turn, may adversely affect highway operations and traffi c.
 Such factors to be monitored are traffi c

-congestion, change in accident rates or patterns, disruption of surface drainage, or the cause of snow or debris buildup.
+congestion, change in crash rates or patterns, disruption of surface drainage, or the cause of snow or debris buildup.

 Acquire routine maintenance information.
 As a part of this effort, the feature’s design and layout should be examined for possible modifi cations that would lower installation, maintenance, and damage repair costs.
 Problems encountered during routine maintenance and damage repair should be documented and reported.
 Note that frequency of repair and repair demand (after both nominal and severe impacts) are critical factors.
 Systems that can sustain numerous or severe impacts while remaining serviceable offer substantially better protection to motorists than those that are rendered out of service by virtually every impact.
-This becomes especially critical on high-volume roadways, on roadways where maintenance activities cause congestion and increased risks of accidents, and at problem or high-accident locations.
+This becomes especially critical on high-volume roadways, on roadways where maintenance activities cause congestion and increased risks of crashes, and at problem or high-crash locations.
 Information of this type can become the primary consideration in selection of a barrier system for such locations.

 IN-SERVICE PERFORMANCE EVALUATION PROGRAM